kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29, 30, 31: March 3rd, 4th and 6th,

+**Today's Progress**: More work on Chrome plugin for tracking reading habits.
+First time using oAuth 2 and chrome-identity API's.
+Learnt more features of Git as well

+**Thoughts:** Very interesting working with and udnerstanding the oAuth better.
+Also, the more I use the git the less I understand how any developer can work without git.
+I think it's the main reason I am not getting lost with what I am doing now

 ### Day 26, 27, 28: February 28th, March 1st & March 2nd 2017

 **Today's Progress**: I have been working on a Chrome plugin for tracking the articels I read with a few friends.
 Learnt LOADS of JavaScript, loads about Chrome plugins, Callbacks, GIT inc branching and merging - awesome fun